 Give examples in your presentation that involve the audience and show how your solution will benefit them.

 People may not care (or may think they don’t care) about your solution or talk if it just discusses the general.
-But the minute people realize that something can directly affect and benefit them personally, they start paying attention!
+As soon as people realize that something can directly affect and benefit them personally, they start paying attention!

-Show your audience the direct effects of your presentation by including them in your examples, and you’ll have their full attention and work your way halfway to that yes!
+Show your audience the direct effects of your presentation by including them in your examples.
+You’ll have their full attention and work your way halfway to that yes!